fgauna12/fgauna12.github.io/_posts/2020-11-11-creating-an-https-ingress-controller-with-your-own-tls-certificate-and-with-public-static-ip-on-aks.md

 az network public-ip create --resource-group MC_my_nodepool_resource_group --name my-ip-name --sku Standard --allocation-method static --query publicIp.ipAddress -o tsv
 ```

-The last command will give you the static public ip address.
+The last command will give you the static public IP address.
 Copy it.
 In my case, it was `52.146.67.3`.

 Now, create a namespace to place the NGINX ingress controller.